| Scroll

 ozonator and maintaining a 1-3 PPM level of bromine.
 There

 should be little chemical presence.
-Make sure that the
+Make sure th at the

 ozonator is operated for at least 4-2 hour periods, spread